mACH1VO/MuOnline/README.md

 note2: th default option when rebuilding the solution is to create the precompiler headers, to change that, select "Use precompiler headers" and build again.

-Step 9, Now, run dirac server (debug or release, whatever) and then, from the VS instance, run the MegaProjectNative app and you are done ;)
+Step 9, Now, run dirac server (debug or release, whatever) and then, run MegaProjectNative (you run it from vs) and you are done ;)